-Members of the public can submit questions, comments, and ideas to the MPO and its staff via this email address.
-Staff replies to these queries and use information provided, as applicable.
+Members of the public can submit questions, comments, and ideas to the MPO and its staff via the publicinfo@ctps.org email address.
+Staff replies to these queries and uses information provided, as applicable.
 This email address is listed on meeting flyers and other MPO outreach materials.